DisCoTec/discotec.github.io/2025/venue.md

 We have recently found out that another [very large symposium](https://congres.sfap.org/) is taking place 300m away. **Please book your accommodation urgently!**

-> For those of you who would be interested in sharing accommodation with other participants, here is a [WhatsApp group](https://chat.whatsapp.com/KQZV8zVjMgKIQYGMqXYk8m) that we have set up to match people with potential flatmates.
+> For the registered participants who would be interested in sharing accommodation with others, here is a [WhatsApp group](https://chat.whatsapp.com/KQZV8zVjMgKIQYGMqXYk8m) that we have set up to match people with potential flatmates.
 {:.important}

 We are working with [Hello Lille](https://en.hellolille.eu/) to provide a list of available rooms.
 However, do book your accommodation as soon as possible using any of the well-known platforms, such as: